 What Is the Size of a Half-Court Basketball Court?

-In an official basketball game, ten players are on the court at once, with five on each team.
+In an official NBA, WNBA, NCAA and high school basketball game, ten players are on the court at once, with five on each team.
 If there are fewer than ten players, however, half-court pickup basketball is the next best option.
-While some of the rules are not directly in line with regulation basketball rules, half-court pickup games are utilized by players of all ages and skill levels.
+While some of the rules are not directly in line with regulation basketball rules, half-court pickup games are utilized by players of all ages and levels of play.

 Half-Court Basketball Rules